ast-grep/ast-grep/README.md

 ast-grep's vision is to democratize abstract syntax tree magic and to liberate one from cumbersome AST programming!

-* If you are an open source library author, ast-grep can help your library users adopt breaking changes more easily.
+* If you are an open-source library author, ast-grep can help your library users adopt breaking changes more easily.
 * if you are a tech lead in your team, ast-grep can help you enforce code best practice tailored to your business need.
 * If you are a security researcher, ast-grep can help you write rules much faster.